Advanced Diploma of Building Design (Architectural) - 22477VIC

 When you successfully complete the Advanced Diploma of Building Design (Architectural) you are guaranteed entry into a range of other RMIT programs.

 When you successfully complete the program, you will receive 2 semesters of advanced standing (equivalent to 96 credit points) in the following programs:

 - Bachelor of Applied Science (Project Management) (Honours)

 - Bachelor of Applied Science (Property and Valuation) (Honours)

-If you achieve a minimum GPA of 3.5, you will receive 3 semesters of advanced standing (equivalent to 144 credit points) in the Bachelor of Interior Design (Honours).
+If you achieve a minimum GPA of 3.5, you will receive 2 or 3 semesters of advanced standing (depending on the semester you commence, equivalent to 144 credit points) in the Bachelor of Interior Design (Honours).
 If you achieve below the minimum GPA, you may still apply and will need to submit a folio.
 You will be assessed on a case by case basis.